- Lower Back Pain (LBP) Facts and Figures

 This condition of the back occurs when one vertebra slips over the adjacent one.
 The pain ensues when the affected nerves are compressed.

-This nerve is your body’s longest nerve and one of the most important ones.
-It begins at your spinal cord, runs through your hips and buttocks, and then branches down each leg, and it is caused by a variety of low back conditions, including lumbar degenerative disc disease.
+The sciatic nerve is your body’s longest nerve and one of the most important.
+It begins at your spinal cord, runs through your hips and buttocks, and then branches down each leg.
+Sciatica is caused by a variety of low back conditions, including lumbar degenerative disc disease.

 This is mostly due to weak or brittle bones such as from osteoporosis that cause a fracture in the cylindrical vertebra.